top of page

 The noun 'link' finds its etymological origins in Old English and Old Norse.
 In Old English, the word 'hlencan' was used, meaning 'to link' or 'to join together.'
 This term was akin to the Old Norse 'hlekkr,' which had a similar meaning of a chain or link.
 Both of these words share a common ancestry in the Proto-Germanic word '*hlankijan.'
 The concept of a connection or relationship between two or more things is at the heart of the word 'link.'
 Over time, 'link' has come to represent not only a physical connection but also an abstract one, emphasizing the association or tie between elements.
 This etymology underscores the notion of bringing things together and the inherent connectedness that the word 'link' embodies in its various contexts.

-Find the meaning of link
+Quiz: Find the meaning of the noun link:

 Try Again!